ivnvxd/pyquest/markdown/02_data_manipulation_and_processing.md

     stripped_string_2: hello, world!

-#### split() <a id="split"></a>
+### split() <a id="split"></a>

 The `split()` method is used to split a string into a list of substrings based on a specified delimiter.
 By default, the delimiter is whitespace characters (spaces, tabs, and newlines), but a different delimiter can be specified as an argument to the method.
+The `split()` method does not modify the original string; it returns a new list of substrings.

 The `split()` method can also be used to split a string into a list of substrings based on a specified maximum number of splits.
 This is done by passing a second argument to the method, which specifies the maximum number of splits to perform.
+If the second argument is not specified, the `split()` method performs as many splits as possible.

 ```python